-These thoughts, while quite pleasing to contemplate, also brought with them the panicked thinking that seems to occur in the wee hours of the morning.
-“What am I thinking?
-She is my daughter!
-You can’t just turn this over and walk away.”
-That would be akin to giving her command of the Titanic and saying “Good Luck.”
-Systems?
-What systems?
-Financial statement that makes sense?
-How about client follow up systems, client fulfillment systems, Lead Generation systems (I didn’t know these terms then, but I sensed the need).
+These thoughts, while pleasant, also brought the kind of panicked reflection that always seems to occur in the wee hours of the morning: “What am I thinking?
+I can’t just turn this over to my daughter and walk away.
+That would be like giving her command of the Titanic and saying, ‘Good Luck.’”

-After discussing the idea of enrolling in EMyth Coaching with Heidi, her enthusiastic “Yes” to the idea gave me the assurance that we were on the right course to building a business that would serve us by design, and not by default to the urgent needs of the day, hour and minute.
+I discussed the idea of EMyth Coaching with Heidi, and her enthusiasm for the idea told me we were on course to building a business that would serve us by design, not by default—one that reacted to the urgent needs of the day, hour, and minute.

 Fred and Heidi enthusiastically committed to coaching and being open to the questions, observations and analysis of how and why they cared so much about their client's and the results their business provided.
 I gently held them accountable to progress and implementation and now Heidi leads the Folk Agency, while Fred enjoys the fruits of his labors in the Florida sunshine!—Lynn Goza

-The coaching program has been so uniquely effective in helping us to focus on what is really important in our operation.
-It has helped us identify those specific activities which enable us to fulfill our promise to our customers and to build systems around these activities to ensure that they occur as promised, only better, and with unfailing consistency.
+The Coaching Program has been so uniquely effective in helping us focus on what’s really important in our operation.
+It’s helped us identify the specific activities that enable us to fulfill our promise to our customers, and to build systems around these activities that ensure they occur not only as promised but better than, and with unfailing consistency.

 Topics: Client Stories